 - Involuntary movements may be continuous unless the child is totally relaxed

-- Involuntary movements typically disappear when the the child is asleep
+- Involuntary movements typically disappear when the child is asleep

-Chorea is a characteristic of dyskinetic cerebral palsy marked by irregular and involuntary movements.
-The name was derived from the Greek word, chorea, meaning “dance,” since the involuntary movements are often repetitive.
+Chorea is a characteristic of dyskinetic cerebral palsy marked by brief irregular and involuntary movements.
+The name comes from the Greek word, chorea, meaning “dance,” since the involuntary movements are often repetitive.
 This can affect multiple parts of the body.

-Chorea can also result in difficulties with chewing, drinking, swallowing, and speech.
+Chorea can result in difficulties with chewing, drinking, swallowing, and speech.

 Treatment Options for Dyskinetic/Athetoid Cerebral Palsy

-Medication may also be prescribed to children with athetoid/dyskinetic cerebral palsy.
-Since muscle spasms and stiffness are some of the primary symptoms, medications such as oral baclofen help ease these symptoms.
-For instance, trihexyphenidyl medications are often prescribed to help control muscle spasms and pain as these types of drugs block off chemical messengers in the brain.
+Doctors may also prescribe medications to children with athetoid/dyskinetic cerebral palsy.
+Since involuntary muscle movements are some of the primary symptoms, anticholinergics are often prescribed to help control muscle spasms and pain.
+These types of drugs block off chemical messengers in the brain.

-Other forms of medications that are prescribed for athetoid cerebral palsy include muscle relaxants, botulinum injections (only when muscle relaxants are not effective), and gastric reflux medicines.
+Other medications doctors may prescribe for athetoid cerebral palsy include muscle relaxants, medicines for sleep problems, and gastric reflux medicines.

 If oral medication doesn’t work, other treatment options may include a baclofen pump, in which a small pump is implanted in the child’s abdominal wall.
 The pump then disperses baclofen to the child’s central nervous system in regular increments.

-In some instances, orthopedic surgery is recommended in order to correct limb deformities and extreme spasticity.
-Surgery is generally reserved for children who continue to experience pain when walking and moving, and therefore increasing deformities.
+In some instances, orthopedic surgery is recommended in order to correct limb deformities such as contractures.
+Surgery is generally reserved for children who have marked deformities or continue to experience pain when walking and moving.

 Dyskinetic/Athetoid Cerebral Palsy Prognosis